Home THERMI®-DLC PVD coating

 Cette nouvelle technologie de revêtement DLC (Diamond Like Carbon) par PVD (Physical Vapor Deposition) est conçue pour les applications tribologiques nécessitant une protection exceptionnelle contre l’usure et une friction réduite.

-Le carbone de type diamant ped’améliorer le frottement mais aussi de réduire de manière significative les usures et le grippage.
+Le carbone de type diamant permet d’améliorer le frottement mais aussi de réduire de manière significative les usures et le grippage.
 Ce revêtement, intègre une couche carbone amorphe déshydrogéné CrC + a-C et représente une solution technologique avancée dans le domaine des matériaux à couche mince (< 5 µm) et d’une dureté élevée (1500 – 2500 HV).

 Grâce à leur faible coefficient de frottement, ils permettent de limiter les pertes en frottement et d’améliorer les rendements moteur et mécanique, offrant ainsi une performance exceptionnelle dans des secteurs exigeants comme l’aérospatiale, la fabrication de moules pour l’injection plastique et la production d’énergie